boovius/clarify/business_plan/clarify_one_pager.md

 Even though in many things are better than they ever have been before and people are better off, it may be precisely because of this where one's basic necessities are provided for that one is naturally left to search for something more.
 One is naturally left to ask: what have I done?
 What have I brought to this world?
 What value do I truly have?
-And I am anything more than a simple cog in a machine?
+I am anything more than a simple cog in a machine?
+And does my life hold any true value?

 While, a multibillion dollar advertising industry works very hard to fill this sense of longing by selling us this or that new widget, the attainment of these things always bring a fleeting sense of joy and is never fulfilling.
 To put it another way, we are suffering broadly from a deficit of meaning.